murzhenkoms/Hebe/README.md

 # Hebe
-Hebe is a 6-th deeeer
+Hebe is a 6-th buck